Local tutoring

 • How do I find tutors near me on Tutorperch? +

 Two routes.
-(1) The wizard at <a href='/find'>/find</a> ends with a format question — choose 'in-person' to filter to tutors offering local lessons, or 'either' to see both.
-(2) The main directory at <a href='/tutors'>/tutors</a> lets you filter by town or postcode area.
-Tutors who offer in-person lessons display their stated catchment — typically a town and a radius around it.
+The wizard at <a href='/find'>/find</a> ends with a format question; choose 'in-person' to filter to tutors offering local lessons, or 'either' to see both.
+Alternatively, the main directory at <a href='/tutors'>/tutors</a> lets you filter by town or postcode area.
+Tutors offering in-person lessons display their stated catchment, typically a town and a radius around it.
 Match against your child's location.

 • Should I prioritise local or online? +

 Depends on your child's age and the subject.
-For Year 4 and below, in-person is usually meaningfully better — sustained online attention is hard at this age.
-For Year 5+ and most secondary subjects, online tutoring works well and unlocks a wider tutor pool.
-For specialist or scarce subjects (A-level Further Maths, Latin, niche A-level subjects), online almost always means more options than local.
+For Year 4 and below, in-person is usually meaningfully better, because sustained online attention is hard at this age.
+For Year 5 and up and most secondary subjects, online tutoring works well and unlocks a wider tutor pool.
+For specialist subjects like A-level Further Maths or Latin, online almost always means more options than local.
 Honest framing: tutor quality matters more than format.
 A strong online tutor outperforms a mediocre local tutor by a wide margin. <a href='/guides/online-vs-in-person-tutoring'>More detail</a>.

 • What if there aren't many tutors near me? +